Fake News: Time To Take Back Control, by John Pullinger

 The Dean’s Lecture Series features invited speakers who are regarded as leaders in the areas of management, economics, finance and business.
-Hosted by the Dean, Professor Zoe Radnor, the lectures take place three times each year and are open to students, staff, alumni and the public.
+Hosted by the Dean, Professor Zoe Radnor (School of Business, University of Leicester) the lectures take place three times each year and are open to students, staff, alumni and the public.
 The theme of each lecture is chosen for its topicality and relevance to the understanding of contemporary economics and management, with each speaker being an influential leader in their field.
 Each lecture features an expert respondent from the academic team, an opportunity for questions from the audience and further discussion at the post-lecture reception.

 John Pullinger started as the National Statistician, Head of the Government Statistical Service (GSS) and Chief Executive of the UK Statistics Authority on 1 July 2014.
 He was previously Chair, and is currently Vice-Chair, of the United Nations Statistical Commission (UNSC).
 In this capacity he has been greatly involved in the development of measures for the Sustainable Development Goals.